sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - The telemetry supports streaming of EVENT-STATS table ON-CHANGE in streaming mode.

 ## counters
-- events-sent-cnt:
+- events-published-cnt
-  - The count of all events / messages sent to the main receiver.
+  - The count of all events sent to the external gNMI receiver.
 In other words count of events the main receiver is expected to receive.
   - This would not include count missed.

 - events-missed-cnt:
-  - The count of events missed either by local listener attached to main receiver or dropped due to slow receiver.
+  - The count of events missed either by local listener or during cacheing or dropped due to slow receiver.
+  - The slow receiver or rate-limit set by the receiver could cause internal buffer overflow that results in drop, hence missed.

 - events-cached-cnt:
   - The count of events provided from cache.
-  - Cumulative count of events provided from cache.

-- Max_receiver_duration_secs:
-  - The max time in seconds the main receiver remain connected in a single connection while the telmetry's gNMI service is running.

-- Min_receiver_duration_secs:
-  - The min time in seconds the main receiver remain connected in a single connection while the telmetry's gNMI service is running.

-- avg_receiver_duration_secs:
-  - The average time in seconds the main receiver remain connected in a single connection while the telmetry's gNMI service is running.

-- receiver_connect_cnt:
-  - The count of connections made by main receiver

-- cache_duration_in_secs:
-  - The total duration of cache use in seconds
-  - This includes telemetry container downtime and main receiver downtime, while telemetry's gNMI service is up.

-- telemetry_restart_cnt:
-  - Count of telemetry restarts.

-- telemetry_service_runtime_secs:
-  - Count of seconds the telemetry service has been active.
-  - This is updaed periodically, while telemetry service is running.
-Assuming a period of every N seconds, it could miss a max of N seconds in this count in each run, which is often way too negligible compared to runtime duration.

-- min_latency
-  - The minimum time taken from event publish to event write into receiver connection

-- max_latency
-  - The maximum time taken from event publish to event write into receiver connection

-- avg_latency
-  - The average time taken from event publish to event write into receiver connection

 # CLI
-- Show command is provided to view events with optional parameter to filter by source.
 - Show commands is provided to vew STATS collected

 # Alerts & YANG models